mikesturm/ed/Woolgathering.md

 ---
 **wool·gath·er·ing** noun
 \ˈwu̇l-ˌga-t͟h(ə-)riŋ\
-indulgence in aimless thought or dreamy imagining; absentmindedness.
+*indulgence in aimless thought or dreamy imagining; absentmindedness.
-synonyms:	daydreaming, building castles in the air, reverie, musing, abstraction, preoccupation, brown study;
+synonyms:	daydreaming, building castles in the air, reverie, musing, abstraction, preoccupation, brown study.*

 The term *woolgathering* once referred to the act of roaming fields on a pasture to gather loose pieces of wool that had gotten caught in fences, bushes, or the like.
 At some point, it became a way to refer to the reveries of a wandering mind--the implication being that such wandering was ultimately unproductive.
 This newsletter exists as a challenge to that sentiment.
 Some of the best insights I've had come from my wandering mind.
 Here, I share them--and others--with you.